jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.7.36 SnapPourPoints
+#### 7.7.37 SnapPourPoints

-Moves outlet points used to specify points of interest in a watershedding operation to the cell with the highest flow accumulation in its neighbourhood.
+Moves outlet points used to specify points of interest in a watershedding operation to the cell with the highest flow accumulation in its neighbourhood..

 *Parameters*: